 History and the paranormal have always been intertwined.
 Or at least they should be.
 Ghosts, after all, are thought to be the spirits or residual energy of people who have passed in the, well, past.
 So, history!
 Unfortunately, not every ghost hunter out there approaches history with the reverence it deserves.
-And that’s why stories like this make me a bit nervous.
+And that’s why stories like this about haunted trails make me a bit nervous.
 On the one hand, I love that alleged haunted and paranormal locations will be added to these historical tours.
 It will bring in more people, and hopefully those people will assimilate some of the historical knowledge that surrounds these places.
 My fear is that, like most haunted locations, these historical interest points will become garish meccas for money hungry ghost hunters.
 Gettysburg is practically overrun with ghost hunting tour posters and sandwich-boards, promoting the local ghost hunting groups and nightly ghost walks.
 But New York has just opened it’s Haunted History Trail of New York State.

 There’s the usual guide suggesting places to visit: Inns, museums, restaurants, a winery.

 Not so usual are claims all may be inhabited by ghosts.

 The Haunted History Trail of New York State has been unfurled for anyone who’s ever ambled through a “ghost walk,” knows what EVP stands for (electronic voice phenomena), has watched “Ghost Hunters” or “Ghost Busters” or has stayed up late around a Ouija board.